sigeward-king/sigeward-king/README.md

 ## 📝 Publications
 *1. A New Era for Modern HDL: Empowering Agile Hardware Design and Verification with LLMs（First auther），in Submissions*

-*2. ChiselFix: A Cross-Layer Debugging Framework Powered By LLM（First auther），Submissions in DAC 2026*
+*2. ChiselFix: A Cross-Layer Debugging Framework Powered By LLM（First auther），in Submissions*

 ---
 <div align="center">